Yin49/Mapping-Through-VI-on-Image-Sensors-in-MineCraft/readme.txt

 Inside the main.py file, there are several global variables that can be modified to alter the behavior of the Q-learning algorithm and the Minecraft agent.
 These variables include the exploration rate, learning rate, discount factor, number of episodes to train for and etc. Comments are comprehensive inside the codes.

+The following packages were installed for the project: mcpi, pynput, and other primary packages were installed using pip pip install mcpi pip install pynput